navapbc/template-infra/README.md

 * **CD / Deployments** - infrastructure for continuous deployment, including: AWS account access for Github actions, scripts for building and publishing release artifacts, and a Github action for automated deployments from the main branch.
 * **Documentation** - technical documentation for the decisions that went into all the defaults that come with the template.

-The template infra is intended to work with [these Platform application templates](https://github.com/navapbc/platform?tab=readme-ov-file#platform-templates).

 The system architecture looks like this (see [system architecture documentation](/docs/system-architecture.md) for more information):
 ![System architecture](https://lucid.app/publicSegments/view/e5a36152-200d-4d95-888e-4cdbdab80d1b/image.png)

 ## Application Requirements

 This template assumes that you have an application to deploy.
 See [application requirements](./template-only-docs/application-requirements.md) for more information on what is needed to use the infrastructure template.
-If you're using one of the Platform application templates, these requirements are already met.
+If you're using one of the [Platform application templates](https://github.com/navapbc/platform?tab=readme-ov-file#platform-templates), these requirements are already met.

 ## Installation